 Seeing a solar corona during the total solar eclipse can be an awesome experience.
 This view is jaw-dropping for everyone, even for solar eclipse chasers, who used to see it at least a few times before.

-There is a lot of pictures of amazing solar corona in the web, which amount grows up after each single totality.
-Unfortunately for a long time there were no decent report of solar corona visibility outside the umbral area, except the short period of Baily’s Beds appearance.
-Because the Baily’s Beads can occur up to 22 sec before and after totality (for people being in the middle of the path of totality) (Pic.
+There is a lot of pictures of the amazing solar corona on the web, which amount grows up after every single totality.
+Unfortunately for a long time, there was no decent report of solar corona visibility outside the umbral area, except the short period of Baily’s Beds appearance.
+Because Baily’s Beads can occur up to 22 sec before and after totality (for people being in the middle of the path of totality) (Pic.
 1), so I am considering about 30-50 sec outside of the total phase, when usually solar filters are taken up.

-Situation changes, when umbral region is close to the observer.
-Then the solar crescent illumination is faint enough to let another part of the solar region being visible on the opposide side of the lunar disk (Pic.
+Situation changes, when the umbral region is close to the observer.
+Then the solar crescent illumination is faint enough to let another part of the solar region being visible on the opposite side of the lunar disk (Pic.
 2, 3).

-We must be aware, that the brightest part of solar corona is situated just above the photosphere.
-So the explicible fact is, that as the solar crescent is thicker, the chances to see a corona outline are smaller, not only because of sunlight strength.
-Anyway, the solar radiation remains a main factor enabling or not to see something special on the opposite side of the crescent.
-Another factor, being as an outreach of solar radiation is an atmosphere (medium) presence, which causes intense light scattering (on air molecules or haze) as light grows, especially within the nearest vicinity of illumination source.
+We must be aware, that the brightest part of the solar corona is situated just above the photosphere.
+So the explicable fact is, that as the solar crescent is thicker, the chances to see a corona outline are smaller, not only because of sunlight strength.
+Anyway, the solar radiation remains the main factor enabling or not to see something special on the opposite side of the crescent.
+Another factor, being as an outreach of solar radiation is an atmosphere (medium) presence, which causes intense light scattering (on air molecules or haze) as the light grows, especially within the nearest vicinity of the illumination source.

-The aforementioned images has proven, that both solar corona and solar prominences are to be visible also during annular eclipses, although not in all cases, about which I will explain below.
+The aforementioned images have proven, that both solar corona and solar prominences are to be visible also during annular eclipses, although not in all cases, about which I will explain below.

 – If you don’t have a binocular just block the light coming from thin solar crescent by your thumb and try to spot a fuzzy arc next to your thumb.
 It should work at least 2 min before or after totality.

-– When you have a binocular do analogically, but very important thing is placing the sunlight outside your view, because otherwise it can be dangerous for your eyes!
+– When you have a binocular do analogically, but the very important thing is placing the sunlight outside your view because otherwise, it can be dangerous for your eyes!
 Your hand may shake, so I advise you to use a tripod.
-A binocular will enable you to see an discernable fuzzy arc even up to 5 min before or after totality.
-A DSLR long lenses works analogically.
-An helpful thing here is a light-fall, that can prevent you from direct sunlight, coming from the crescent.
+A binocular will enable you to see a discernable fuzzy arc even up to 5 min before or after totality.
+A DSLR long lenses work analogically.
+A helpful thing here is a light-fall, that can prevent you from direct sunlight, coming from the crescent.
 The option with binocular is the last one, that can be safe enough.
-Don’t use equipment with bigger enlargment, because it can be seriously dangerous for your sight.
+Don’t use equipment with bigger enlargement, because it can be seriously dangerous for your sight.

 The images below show the sequence of solar corona visibility between 94% and 92% obscuration, as has been captured during 2017 Greatest American Eclipse (Pic.
 6 – 15.

-I took more attention for capturing a solar corona outline after the totality, when I carried out the observation more or less between 3 and 5 min after the 3rd contact.
+I took more attention to capturing a solar corona outline after the totality when I carried out the observation more or less between 3 and 5 min after the 3rd contact.

-Basically I have proven an solar corona observation up to 93% obscuration, which correspond to about 5 min after totality.
-Possibly this is still not last time, when we would be able to see something bright at the oppopsite side of the solar crescent, but the sunlight is too bright for taking pictures, even with light-fall feature.
-Moreover as the solar crescent grows, the bright gleam (caused by forward light scattering on atmospheric molecules) spreads further across the sky, drawing out completely the objects emiting light in the vicinity.
+Basically, I have proven a solar corona observation up to 93% obscuration, which corresponds to about 5 min after totality.
+Possibly this is still not last time when we would be able to see something bright at the opposite side of the solar crescent, but the sunlight is too bright for taking pictures, even with the light-fall feature.
+Moreover, as the solar crescent grows, the bright gleam (caused by forward light scattering on atmospheric molecules) spreads further across the sky, drawing out completely the objects emitting light in the vicinity.
 Hence the solar corona is no longer visible for observer, at least in naked eye-binocular conditions (Pic.
 19).

 I discovered, that solar corona can be visible upon 93% obscuration, which is amazing!
 Interesting can be also the point of lunar and solar disk cross, where some prominences and photosphere are to be visible!
-This phenomena appears to be visible upon 96% obscuration.
-These information are pivotal also for annular eclipse observations.
+This phenomenon appears to be visible upon 96% obscuration.
+This information is pivotal also for annular eclipse observations.
 Knowing, that 93% obscuration enables us to see the solar corona outline (throughout the binoculars) we can see it in case of 80% annularities.
-However, is important to remember, that under annular eclipse conditions the solar crescent is more cicrular, engulfing much more lunar disk, that may disrupt this kind of observation.
+However, is important to remember, that under annular eclipse conditions the solar crescent is more circular, engulfing much more lunar disk, that may disrupt this kind of observation.
 A smaller lunar disk against the Sun means, that the prominences and corona features can be possible to see even for a bit smaller obscuration, especially just before 2nd and after 3rd contact.
-This issue definitely requires a further study and observation.
+This issue definitely requires further study and observation.